SchoolOfCode/bootcamp-pre-course/README.md

 To continue the body analogy from above, if HTML is the skeleton giving the structure of the page and CSS is what makes it usable and beautiful, JavaScript powers the muscles that allow it to function and do useful things. 💪 However, JavaScript isn't just for the web!
 JavaScript is a flexible, multi-paradigm language that can run just about anywhere.
 In fact, according to the oft-quoted [Atwood's Law](https://blog.codinghorror.com/the-principle-of-least-power/), "Any application that can be written in JavaScript will eventually be written in JavaScript."
 Learning JavaScript will empower you to code across the tech spectrum.

-Start your JavaScript journey by progressing through the free interactive lessons available in the [JavaScript CodeCademy course](https://www.codecademy.com/learn/introduction-to-javascript).
-Alongside it, supplement your learning further with the [FreeCodeCamp beginner JavaScript video](https://www.youtube.com/watch?v=PkZNo7MFNFg).
+Start your JavaScript journey by watching our very own Dr. Chris Meah's [introduction to JavaScript](https://vimeo.com/showcase/8582136) to put things in context and get introduced to the fundamentals.
+Use the password **bootcamp** to access the video.
+Then get your hands dirty in JavaScript, progress through the free interactive lessons available in the [JavaScript CodeCademy course](https://www.codecademy.com/learn/introduction-to-javascript).
+Alongside it, you can supplement your learning further with the [FreeCodeCamp beginner JavaScript video](https://www.youtube.com/watch?v=PkZNo7MFNFg).

 ### Git and version control